threefoldtecharchive/grid3_client_go/docs/design.md

 currentDeployments = manager.Deploy({}, {nodeID: deploymentObject})
 // incase we want to update those created deployments afterwards currentDeployments = manager.deploy({nodeID: deploymentId}, {nodeID:deploymentObj})
-//using the loader
+//using the deployer loader
-DeploymentObj = loader.loadDeployment(deploymentId)
+DeploymentObj = deployer.loadDeployment(deploymentId)
 // this loader should load the deployment as json then convert it to deployment go object with workloads inside it

 ```